The NTU Partitioned Matching Game for International Kidney Exchange Programs: Hardness results for partition classes of constant size

 Now we show for every player that it cannot belong to a strongly blocking coalition.
-If the variable $x_i$ is set to true, then all the vertices in $X_i$, $\bar{X_i}$ and $\bar{Y_i}$ are matched in $M$, therefore the players $X_i$, $\bar{X_i}$ and the singleton players of $\bar{Y_i}$ cannot belong to a strongly blocking coalition.
+If the variable $x_i$ is set to true, then all the vertices in $X_i$, $\bar{X_i}$ and $\bar{Y_i}$ are matched in $M$; therefore, players $X_i$, $\bar{X_i}$ and the singleton players of $\bar{Y_i}$ cannot belong to a strongly blocking coalition.
 Since a vertex (which is also a player) in $Y_i$ is only connected to one of these players, it also cannot belong to a blocking coalition.
 If $x_i$ is set to false, a similar argument shows that these players cannot belong to a strongly blocking coalition.

-Next, we show that a player of a special edge cannot belong to a strongly blocking coalition. $T$ cannot, since it is fully matched in $M$. $S$ cannot, since it has only one vertex unmatched in $M$, and $s_1$ is only connected to a vertex in $Y_i$ or $\bar{Y_i}$ and a vertex in $T$, therefore it would be unmatched in any blocking coalition.
-It remains to check that some of the players $A$, $B$ and $C$ do not form a blocking coalition.
-This is because the maximum matchings in $A$, $B$, $C$, $A\cup B \cup C$ and $B\cup C$ cover at most as many vertices as $M$, and a maximum matching in $A\cup B$ (or $A\cup C$) covers 12 vertices while $M$ covers 11 vertices of $A\cup B$ (and $A\cup C$).

-This last argument about the players of the example shows that the players of a clause gadget also cannot belong to a strongly blocking coalition, which completes the proof. \end{proof} This concludes the proof of Theorem \ref{nphard}.\end{proof}
+Finally, similarly as in the proof of Lemma~\ref{special}, the players in the clause gadgets also cannot form a strongly blocking coalition by themselves, as at most one of them has 2 vertices unmatched, the rest have at most one. \end{proof} This concludes the proof of Theorem \ref{nphard}.\end{proof}